JoshSims77/JoshSims77/README.md

-# <pre><sup>Howdy, </sup> <sub>I'm Josh Simpson</sub></pre>
+## __*“Enter freely and of your own free will!”*__

-I'm currently seeking a BS in Software Development with a Minor in Agriculture, aiming to pursue a career in GIS within Agricultural Technology.
+I'm Josh Simpson.
+Currently, I spend my time seeking a BS in Software Development with a Minor in Agriculture, aiming to pursue a career in GIS within Agricultural Technology.
 My main interest lies in utilizing technology to empower local farming practices, ensuring affordability and supporting family farmers.
 Outside of tech, I enjoy the outdoors, strong coffee, old motorcycles, and collecting copies of Bram Stoker's Dracula.

 I'm currently open to joining new projects!